 Kelli Buckreus, B.A (Bioethics + Anthropology), M.A.
 (Education), Doctoral Student

 In addition to working with Alberta SPOR Support Unit - Knowledge Translation Platform, Kelli is completing her doctorate degree researching uses of artificial intelligence and virtual reality in education.
-She has worked in health research at the University of Alberta for many years, including more than a decade collaborating with Indigenous Communities throughout Alberta.
-Kelli has taught law and social policy in the Mihalcheon School of Management at Concordia University of Edmonton, and is currently co-facilitating Athtabasca University’s “Learning To Learn Online” MOOC.
+She has worked in health research at the University of Alberta since 2004, including more than a decade collaborating with Indigenous Communities throughout Alberta.
+Kelli has taught law and social policy in the Mihalcheon School of Management at Concordia University of Edmonton, and has co-facilitated Athabasca University’s “Learning To Learn Online” MOOC.

 Stephanie Brooks, M.Sc.
 (Public Health)

 Stephanie is currently a Research Coordinator with the Alberta SPOR Support KT Platform.
 Her focus at the platform is on patient-oriented research utilizing participatory methods.
 She holds an MSc in Public Health and a Graduate Certificate in Community-Based Research and Evaluation, both from the University of Alberta.
 Through her work and education experiences, I have helped build knowledge translation products for patients, families, clinicians, health advocates, and policy-makers.
 She spend most of spare time gardening and cooking at home or riding bikes and cross country skiing in Edmonton's beautiful river valley.

 Sabella Yussuf-Homenauth, B.Sc.
 Pharmacy, MPH